voidshine/dameo_book/Introduction.md

 **34.a1b2!&nbsp; &nbsp; &nbsp;…**

 Fortunately, ingenuity didn't leave me and I found the strongest move.

-Now, in the event of a direct attack
+Now, in the event of a direct attack:

 *34…&nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; c7a7?
 35.a5b6&nbsp; &nbsp; &nbsp;a7b8